websanco/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/building-and-managing-content-pages/adding-elements-to-content-pages.md

        In progress work on a Content Page is automatically saved.
     ```

-1. Click the *Publish* button in the top right to make the updates available to the live page.
+1. Click the *Publish* button in the top right to make the updates available to the live Page.

 ## Related Information